rburing/godot-docs/classes/class_renderingserver.rst

 :ref:`ViewportVRSMode<enum_RenderingServer_ViewportVRSMode>` **VIEWPORT_VRS_XR** = ``2``

 Variable rate shading texture is supplied by the primary :ref:`XRInterface<class_XRInterface>`.
+Note that this may override the update mode.

 .. _class_RenderingServer_constant_VIEWPORT_VRS_MAX: